MathCancer/PhysiCell/README.md

 + Changed the default value of `attachment_rate` from 10 to 0 (in the `Mechanics` class) to avoid unexpected triggering of automated spring adheions.

 + Added a safety check to `operator[]` for Parameters, based on [PR145](https://github.com/MathCancer/PhysiCell/pull/145/).
 Thanks, Vincent Noel!!

++ In PhysiBoSS, introduced a new state inheritance mechanism (global, and node-specific).

++ PhisBoSS has a new optional start time, to initiate the intracellular model at t > 0.

++ Updated PhysiBoSS Cell Lines sample project (flatten XML, initial positions as CSV).

 ### Beta features (not fully supported):
 #### 1.11.0